A Hay Feeder that Fits Your Busy Schedule and Your Horse’s Digestive Needs

 The health benefits of using a Porta-Grazer can help keep your equine partner healthy and content.
 Grazing when pasture is not an option.

 Look at your horse

 Take a minute to look at your horse’s world through his eyes.
-He has evolved from the beginning of his time to be on the move, twenty-four hours a day if necessary to survive.
+He has evolved from the beginning of his time to be on the move.
+Twenty-four hours a day, if necessary, to survive.
 He is agile and fleet of foot to evade the always present predators looking for him to be their next meal.
-He travels light, having a small stomach (about 4 gallons) carrying little food constantly eating and moving.
+He travels light.
+Due to having a small stomach (about 4 gallons).
+Constantly eating and moving.
 This is the mind and body of the pet in your paddock.
-Compare his natural feeding routine to the one you have provided him and you will see why he is not as healthy and contented as he could be.
+Compare his natural feeding routine to the one you have provided him and you will see why he is not as healthy and content as he could be.

 When grazing, horses search and tear each bite to a size that can be chewed thoroughly.
 Well chewed forage mixed with saliva is the beginning of the digestive process.
 Saliva production (10 gallons a day) is dependent on the movement of the jaw muscles.
 This alkaline mixture of saliva and forage buffers the stomach acid as it is being digested.
 He relies on the ph balance in the stomach to indicate when he has eaten enough.
 Remember horses do not eat to be full but only enough to not be hungry, thus the term trickle feeder.

 The Porta-Grazer™ is designed to allow the horse to graze hay in a naturally slow continuous manner in the correct posture.
 Restrictive hay feeders and nets are designed to slow the horse down by force.
 Being restricted and forced causes heightened anxiety and can result in gastric ulcers.
 Also makes for an unhappy unhealthy lifestyle.